Design Process – Harthstone Isles

 Creative Process

 The process for creating Harthstone Isles was set out clearly from its inception in October.
-This is the third Arcane University collaborative project that I’ve worked on, and with a bit of prior experience, I knew that writing work would be the project’s first priority.
+This is the third Arcane University collaborative project that I’ve worked on, after 2022’s release Hestra’s Nest.
+With a bit of prior experience, I knew that writing work would be the project’s first priority.
 For my contribution, I followed this workflow.

 • Introductory Phase and Research